 Method 1: determination of consolidated data

-Without prejudice to Article 221(2) of Directive 2009/138/EC, consolidated data for the calculation of group solvency according to method 1 shall include:
+1. Consolidated data for the calculation of group solvency according to method 1 shall include:

-full consolidation of data of all the insurance or reinsurance undertakings, third-country insurance or reinsurance undertakings, insurance holding companies and ancillary services undertakings which are subsidiaries of the parent undertaking;
+(a) full consolidation of data of all the insurance or reinsurance undertakings, third-country insurance or reinsurance undertakings, insurance holding companies mixed financial holding companies and ancillary services undertakings which are subsidiaries of the parent undertaking;

-full consolidation of data of special purpose vehicles, other than special purpose vehicles defined in Article 13(26) of Directive 2009/138/EC and which either comply with the requirements set out in Article 211 of that Directive or are regulated by a third country supervisory authority and comply with requirements equivalent to those set out in Article 211(2) of Directive 2009/138/EC;
+(b) full consolidation of data of special purpose vehicles to which the participating undertaking or one of its subsidiaries has transferred risk and which are not excluded from the scope of the group solvency calculation pursuant to Article 322 SCG2 (3);

-[proportional consolidation] of data of the insurance or reinsurance undertakings, third-country insurance or reinsurance undertakings, insurance holding companies, and ancillary services undertakings managed by an undertaking included in point a) above together with one or more undertakings not included in point a) above, where those undertakings' responsibility is limited to the share of the capital they hold;
+(c) proportional consolidation of data of the insurance or reinsurance undertakings, third-country insurance or reinsurance undertakings, insurance holding companies, mixed financial holding companies and ancillary services undertakings managed by an undertaking referred to in point (a) together with one or more undertakings not included in point (a), where those undertakings' responsibility is limited to the share of the capital they hold;

-on the basis of the adjusted equity method in accordance with Article 9 V5, data of all holdings in related insurance or reinsurance undertakings, third-country insurance or reinsurance undertakings, insurance holding companies, which are not subsidiaries of the parent undertaking and which are not considered under points (a) and (c) above;
+(d) on the basis of the adjusted equity method in accordance with Article 9 V5bis(3), data of all holdings in related insurance or reinsurance undertakings, third-country insurance or reinsurance undertakings, insurance holding companies, mixed financial holding companies which are not subsidiaries of the parent undertaking and which are not covered by points (a) and (c);

-the proportional share of the undertakings’ own funds calculated according to the relevant sectoral rules, as set out in Annex I to Directive 2002/87/EC, in relation to holdings in related undertakings which are credit institutions, investment firms and financial institutions, institutions for occupational retirement provision within the meaning of Directive 2003/41/EC, non-regulated undertakings carrying out financial activities;
+(e) the proportional share of the undertakings’ own funds calculated according to the relevant sectoral rules, as referred to in Article 2(7) of Directive 2002/87/EC, in relation to holdings in related undertakings which are credit institutions, investment firms and financial institutions, alternative investment fund managers, asset management companies, institutions for occupational retirement provision within the meaning of Directive 2003/41/EC, non-regulated undertakings carrying out financial activities;

-in accordance with Article 9 V5, data of all related undertakings, including ancillary service undertakings, other than those referred to in points (a), to (e) above.
+(f) on the basis of the adjusted equity method in accordance with Article 9 V5bis(3), data of all related undertakings, including ancillary service undertakings, other than those referred to in points (a), to (e).

-Data of related undertaking linked to each other by a relationship as set out in Article 12(1) of Directive 83/549/EEC and undertakings which are part of a group as defined in Article 212(c)(ii) of Directive 2009/138/EC should be included according to the points 1(a), 1(c), 1(d) or 1(e) above in accordance with the decision of the group supervisor referred to in Article 221(2)(a) of Directive 2009/138/EC.
+2. Data of related undertakings linked by a relationship referred to in Article 12(1) of Directive 83/349/EEC and undertakings which are part of a group as defined in Article 212(1)(c)(ii) of Directive 2009/138/EC should be included in accordance with points (a), (c), (d) and (e) of the first paragraph on the basis of the determination of the proportional share by the group supervisor as referred to in Article 221(2)(a) of Directive 2009/138/EC.

-For the purpose of the calculation of the group own funds, the data referred to in paragraph 1 should be net of any intra-group transaction.
+3. For the purpose of the calculation of the consolidated group own funds, the data referred to in paragraphs 1 and 2 should be net of any intra-group transaction.

 Article 323 ter SCG3